Obama, Putin agree on need to ensure Ukraine deal works

 The State Department official warned that the deal remains "very, very fragile" and said international support will be needed to help stabilize the country.

 "This has been a very tough sell and will continue to be a tough sell for the opposition to make to those on the streets.
 This is not least because of the horrible, horrible violence of the last two days," the official said.

 U.S. Deputy Secretary of State Bill Burns will go to Kiev early next week and Assistant Secretary of State for Europe Victoria Nuland likely will visit in early March to be part of international support for the implementation process.

 Senior U.S. officials had been preparing new sanctions to impose on Ukraine's government after dozens of people were killed in Kiev during mass demonstrations this week.

 The White House reiterated that those responsible for the violence must be held accountable.

-"We are not ruling out sanctions to hold those responsible for the violence accountable, especially should there be further violence or violation of the agreement," said White House spokesman Jay Carney.
+"We are not ruling out sanctions to hold those responsible for the violence accountable, especially should there be further violence or violation of the agreement," White House spokesman Jay Carney said.

 Carney said efforts of the French, Polish and German foreign ministers as well as U.S. leaders helped bring about the deal.
 He added that "Russia witnessed the agreement and ... played an important role in that respect."